dustinpfister/blog_posts/_posts/linux-grep.md

 Linux
 ```

-## 4 - Regular expressions and linux grep
+## 4 - Regular expressions and Linux grep

 Grep can be used with [regular expressions](http://www.robelle.com/smugbook/regexpr.html) as a way to match something that can not be expressed as a static fixed pattern.
 So in this section I will be going over some examples of grep that involve the use of these regular expressions to match not just a fixed text pattern but a pattern that can change a little now and then from one instance to another.

-### 4.1 - Matching something that is at the beggining of a line and contains a set of numbers
+### 4.1 - Matching something that is at the beginning of a line and contains a set of numbers

 So I have this collection of markdown files, and each of these files has a line that is an id number of a single blog post such as this one that you are reading now.
 Say I want to produce a list of post file names followed by what the id is of that file.
 I can use grep followed by a regular expression to do just this by making tha pattern start with a \^ that will only match the start of a line followed by \'id: \' that each id starts with at the top of the file followed by \[0-9\]\* that will match any number that follows.